-We have a very holistic approach to Education and every member of Staff has a responsibility for children's social and emotional well-being.
-If you have any specific concerns, do talk to your child's Class Teacher.
+We have a very holistic approach to education and every member of staff has a responsibility for children's social and emotional wellbeing and mental health.
+If you have any specific concerns, do talk to your child's class teacher.